AhmedAli58/Retail_Sales_SQL_Project/README.md

 This project demonstrates SQL skills for data analysis, including database setup, data cleaning, exploratory analysis, and business-focused queries.
 The findings provide insights into sales patterns, customer behavior, and product performance.

-## How to Use

-1. **Clone the repository** from GitHub.
-2. **Set up the database** by running `database_setup.sql` to create and populate the tables.
-3. **Execute analysis queries** using `analysis_queries.sql`.
-4. **Modify queries** to explore additional insights or answer specific business questions.

--- Author: Ahmed Ali | Portfolio project showcasing SQL skills for data analyst roles.
-For Questions, feedback, or collaboration, www.linkedin.com/in/ahmedali79x